Required Filings & AOS Notifications

 In addition to the funds provided for by Ohio Revised Code (ORC) §5705.09, 5705.121, §5705.13, and §5705.131, the taxing authority of a subdivision may establish, with the approval of and in the manner prescribed by the auditor of state, such other funds as are desirable, and may provide by ordinance or resolution that money derived from specified sources other than the general property tax shall be paid directly into such funds.
 The auditor of state shall consult with the tax commissioner before approving such funds.

-To submit the completed Request for Fund Approval form and the entity’s legislative authority’s resolution/ordinance authorizing the fund, log into your entity’s Auditor of State eServices account and click on the Document Manager tab.
+To submit the completed Request for Fund Approval Form and the entity’s resolution authorizing the fund, follow the steps below.

-The AOS LGS Division will respond, generally within 30 days of the date of submission, approving or disapproving the fund request.
+Note: The AOS Local Government Services division will respond, generally within 30 days of the date of submission, approving or disapproving the fund request.

 Ohio Revised Code (ORC) §321.03(A)